Is the optical cable dying?

 The once and future cable

 Cry not for the humble optical cable.
 While it may someday disappear from inside of your home, it lives on, even thrives, outside.
 Google Fiber, Verizon FIOS, AT&T Fiber, and others are fiber-optic broadband lines that supply hundreds of megabits, and in some places even a gigabit, per second to your home.
 Fiber-optic cables are also becoming the backbone of the Internet itself.
-Facebook and Google, for example, just finished laying MAREA, a trans-Atlantic cable with a bundle of eight fiber-optic threads that together can transmit up to 160 terabits per second.
+Facebook and Microsoft, for example, just finished laying MAREA, a trans-Atlantic cable with a bundle of eight fiber-optic threads that together can transmit up to 160 terabits per second.

 So while for most people the optical cable has been replaced by HDMI and forgotten, the optical cable technology is here to stay.